-Sleepy Harlech is best known for the mighty, grey-stone towers of its castle, framed by gleaming Tremadog Bay and with the mountains of Snowdonia as a backdrop.
-Some sort of fortified structure has probably surmounted the rock since Iron Age times, but Edward I removed all traces when he commissioned the construction of the castle.
-Harlech was also the destination of the ships of Matholwch, who sailed with his armies from Ireland in the tales of the Mabinogion .
+Hilly Harlech is best known for the mighty grey-stone towers of its castle, lording it over gleaming Tremadog Bay and framed sternly by the mountains of Snowdonia.
+Some sort of fortified structure has probably surmounted the rock since Iron Age times, but Edward I removed all traces when he commissioned the castle that currently stands.
+Finished in 1289, Harlech Castle is the southernmost of four fortifications grouped as the 'Castles and Town Walls of King Edward in Gwynedd' Unesco World Heritage Site.

 Harlech is such a thoroughly pleasant place that it has become one of the more gentrified destinations in Snowdonia – every other shop seems to sell antiques or tea.
 While it's bustling in summer, it can be deliciously sleepy otherwise.
 It makes a great base for a beach holiday or for day trips into the national park – and those views never get boring.